jessicaksung/MSc_coursework/README.md

 **Brief:** Implement polymorphic hashing in C. The keys and values will be of unknown type and the hash table must be resizable.

-See more in exercise 11.1 of https://github.com/csnwc/Exercises-In-C.
+See details in exercise 11.1 of https://github.com/csnwc/Exercises-In-C.

 **Contents:**